larrykooper/melville/README.md

-A blog written in node.js using PostgreSQL!
+A blog written in node.js using PostgreSQL.
+More readme tk.